TroyRobinson/FocusBrowser/README.md

 - No menus or keyboard shortcuts are registered; DevTools are disabled.
 - The address is normalized by adding https:// if no scheme is provided.
+- Only whitelisted domains can be visited.
+Click the settings button (gear icon) to add allowed domains.
+Matching includes subdomains and any paths by default (e.g., adding example.com allows app.example.com and example.com/docs).